BrukT/flask-blog/README.md

 # flask-web
 a simple blogging website using bootstrap front end, python flask server and sqlite database backend.
-The app is containerized in dockerfor deployment.
+The app is containerized in docker for deployment.
 </br>

 ## For running the mini blog post: